dormant account meaning

 In most cases, dormancy can be re-activated simply by contacting the banks.
 If an individual does that before the account is classified as ‘unclaimed,’ the process will be quick and simple.

-Unclaimed funds and escheatment
+Unclaimed Funds and Escheatment

 When account holders of dormant accounts are not within the reach of banks, the account is classified as unclaimed funds.
 To ensure compliance with regulatory requirements and protect the account holder's interests, Indian banks follow the escheatment process.